polars-inc/helm-charts/charts/polars/README.md

 print(query.await_result())
 ```

+### Helm Tests

+You can instead also run the provided helm tests by running `helm test polars`.
+The chart contains a default list of images in `.Values.tests.images` that correspond to the supported polars-cloud client versions.
+The tests currently always run using the runtime image specified in `.Values.runtime.composed.runtime` since the client and compute cluster need to run the same version.

 ## Configuration

 Running Polars on-premise in a production environment requires some configuration.
 The most important aspects are described below.